benlau/underline/README.md

   dest = _::omit(source, QStringList{"parent"});
 ```

-2) Avoid using chaining method to query for a property value.
+2) Avoid using method chaining to ask for a property value.

 ```C++
 // Obtain the objectName property from object's parent.